P-ADMMiRNN: Training RNN with Stable Convergence via An Efficient and Paralleled ADMM Approach: ADMM for RNNs

 \subsubsection{Update $s$}

-The parameter $s$ represents the hidden state in the RNN cell shown in Fig.~\ref{fig:rnncell}.
+The parameter $s$ represents the hidden state in the RNN cell shown in Fig.\ref{fig:rnncell}.
 With regard to the update of $s$, there are $s_{t-1}$ and $s_t$ in Eq.~\eqref{equ:phi}.
 However, we only consider $s_t$ in the RNN model.
-It is because $s_{t-1}$ has been updated in last unit and would cause calculation redundancy in the updating process.
+It is because $s_{t-1}$ has been updated in the last unit and would cause calculation redundancy in the updating process.
 This is another \textbf{trick} in our solution.
 Besides, $s_t$ also needs to be decoupled with $w$.
-If $t<N$, we could update $s_t$ through